1.800.800.3840

 Or visit Tony’s website directly.

 Automated system trading is a hands free approach to participating in the futures markets.
-Register now to receive your complimentary Anatomy of Automated System Execution Guide.
+Download our exclusive guide to learn more about how system trading in the futures markets can work for you!

 STOP ORDERS DO NOT NECESSARILY LIMIT YOUR LOSS TO THE STOP PRICE BECAUSE STOP ORDERS, IF THE PRICE IS HIT, BECOME MARKET ORDERS AND, DEPENDING ON MARKET CONDITIONS, THE ACTUAL FILL PRICE CAN BE DIFFERENT FROM THE STOP PRICE.
 IF A MARKET REACHED ITS DAILY PRICE FLUCTUATION LIMIT, A "LIMIT MOVE", IT MAY BE IMPOSSIBLE TO EXECUTE A STOP LOSS ORDER.